• Skip to primary navigation

 Jump to Recipe

 This small batch Red Velvet Cake is so moist and tender, swirled with vanilla cake batter and topped with silky smooth cream cheese frosting.
-Plus it does NOT have a ton of food colouring!
+The best part?
+It does NOT have a ton of food coloring!
+You won't be using a whole bottle for this recipe... you need just enough to turn it a lovely pinky/coral/red.
+It's a simple recipe with tangy/sweet vanilla flavor and silky cream cheese frosting.
+It's great to serve just a few people instead of making a whole layer cake.

 red velvet cake